Switching Agents To Rogers & Partners

 Sometimes things just don't work out with your chosen agent.
 There may be a number of reasons why but if you want to change or remove your letting agent there are things you should know

-You will be in a contract
+You may be in a contract

-Cancelling whilst retaining your tenant
+Cancelling whilst retaining your tenant could be costly

 The agent has breached the management contract